hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     packets with non-matching source or destination IPs.
     This defaults to false.

+* `create_timeout` - (Optional) Configurable timeout in minutes for creating instances.
+Default is 4 minutes.
+    Changing this forces a new resource to be created.

 * `description` - (Optional) A brief description of this resource.

+* `disk` - (Optional) Disks to attach to the instance.
+This can be specified multiple times for multiple disks.
+Structure is documented below.

+* `labels` - (Optional) A set of key/value label pairs to assign to the instance.

 * `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.